fenrus75/csum_partial/README.md

 software and CPU microarchitecture realize that the CPUs Out Of Order engine is hiding latency in the examples and numbers above.
 One can debate if that is valid or not for this case.
-For now, I'm leaning towards it being valid since in a real world code flow, the Out of Order engine will also hide latencies as its primary function.
+For now, I'm leaning towards it being valid since in a real world code flow, the Out of Order engine will always hide latencies -- that is its primary function.

 But just for interest, I made a set of measurements where I put an lfence instruction (which effectively blocks the OOO engine) on either side of the